 Research & Publications

-Linda Niccolai is a Professor in the Department of Epidemiology of Microbial Diseases.
+Linda Niccolai is a Professor in the Department of Epidemiology of Microbial Diseases and Associate Dean for Academic Affairs at Yale School of Public Health.
 She currently serves as Director of the Connecticut Emerging Infections Program at Yale and the HPV Vaccine Working Group at Yale.

 Linda Niccolai received her Sc.M. at Harvard School of Public Health and her Ph.D. at Tulane University.
 She is currently on the editorial board for Sexually Transmitted Diseases, and has served as an adviser and reviewer for National Institutes of Health and Centers for Disease Control and Prevention conferences and grant programs.